action

 Dispatching an action

-Dispatching an action is as simple as calling apollo.dispatch(new ToggleThemeAction())
+Dispatching an action is as simple as calling actions.dispatch(new ToggleThemeAction())

 from anywhere in the app.

-which completes when all states have completed handling the action.
+which resolves when all states have completed handling the action.
 If any of the action

-handlers throws an error, then the observable emits an error.
+handlers throws an error, then the promise is rejected with an error.

 This can be useful for executing some logic only after an action has completed, especially if some of the handlers are asynchronous.
 For example: